 Then click on the “Upload Plugin” option, below that you will see a button “Choose File” click on the button to browse for the zip file as per the snapshot below.

 Post browsing the file, click the “Install Now” button to install the plugin as per the snapshot.

 Now when the plugin is installed correctly, you will see the success message and an option to activate the plugin.
 Click on “Activate Plugin” to activate the installed plugin.

-The admin can easily manage the back-end from his account, where he is provided with several options to manage the POS.
+The admin can easily manage the back-end from his account, where there are many features to manage the complete POS.

 Flush Rewrite Rules

 The admin has to flush the permalink by navigating to Settings > Permalinks so that the links to the POS store works correctly.